shuvangkardas/pure-sine-wave-inverter/README.md

 The repository  contains all the necessary files and instructions to design a pure sine wave inverter from scratch using off-the -shelf components.

 The project was funded by IEEE PES.
 Honestly speaking this was my first power electronics project.
-So This was a roller coster ride for me in 2015.
+So This was a kind of roller-coaster ride for me in 2015.
 It took almost one year to successfully complete the project.
 Designing an Inverter from scratch is really challenging.
 So I hope this project will show the path to the newcomer who wants to design Inverter for learning purpose.

 Remember this is not a product type project.
 This project is intended to teach how to desing an inverter from scratch.